 How Fiction Works, by James Wood.

 When it comes to books on the craft of writing, I tend to gravitate to titles that teach through close readings of literature.
-Maybe it has to do with the grad program I attended, or that when I’m caught up in a book, I’m both figuring out my response and wondering about others’ responses too.
+When I’m caught up in a book, I’m both gauging my response and wondering about others’ responses too.
 You might prefer a more nuts-and-bolts approach, with straightforward advice and tips, but learning from the close readings of writers one admires seems to me ideal—like having one’s stories and understanding them too.
-After all, the cultivation of one’s reading life is as much the goal as is writing good sentences, pages, books.
+The cultivation of one’s reading life is, after all, as much the goal as writing good sentences, good pages, and good books.

 …he is at once a realist and a stylist, a reporter and a poet manqué.
 The realist wants to record a great deal, to do a Balzacian number on Paris.
 But the stylist is not content with Balzacian jumble and verve: he wants to discipline this welter of detail, to turn it into immaculate sentences and images…

-That blend of examination—which often feels so precise as to be surgical (in the best way)—along with Wood’s critical eye, make this book a master class in close reading.
+That blend of examination—which often feels so precise as to be surgical (in the best way)—and filtered through Wood’s critic’s sensibility, make this book a master class in close reading.